saumya2thetatechnolabs/Network-Interceptor/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## Copyright

-Created by Saumya Macwan on 3rd May 2022.
-Copyright (c) 2022 .
-All rights reserved.
-Last modified 1st June 2022.